vmbrasseur/IAS3API/README.md

 This document covers the technical details of using Internet Archive's S3-like server API, aka "IAS3."
 The intended audience is a technical user, ideally one who is comfortable in the Linux/UNIX command line environment.

-This document is a work in progress.
+This document is an independent work and is not written or supported by [Internet Archive](http://archive.org).
 Please use it in conjunction with the [official IAS3 documentation](http://archive.org/help/abouts3.txt">http://archive.org/help/abouts3.txt).
+See the [support page](./SUPPORT.md) for more information about receiving support for this document and IAS3.

 ## Contents